Types of Addiction

-If you believe that you or someone you love may have a drug or behavioral addiction, please call our helpline at 1-888-439-3435 Who Answers? .
-Our trained staff will provide you with information about available addiction treatment options.
+If you believe that you, a family member, or a loved one may have a drug or behavioral addiction, please call our helpline at 1-888-439-3435 Who Answers? .
+Our trained staff will provide you with information about available addiction treatment options across the united states.

 - Engs, R. C. (1987).
 Addictive Behaviors.